Types of Gold Jewelry: A Brief Guide

 Gold Plated / Gold Vermeil

-When purchasing jewelry, it is important to be sure of whether you are purchasing solid gold or plated gold.
+Especially when purchasing it is important to be sure of whether you are purchasing solid or plated.
 There is a large discrepancy in value and there have been instances where some retailers may omit the word ‘plated’ when describing their jewelry which can be very misleading.

 Do you need help evaluating whether your gold is real?
 Contact us Today for a free consultation.